AntonZimyanin/carComparLaravel/README.md

 # TODO:

         //TODO: create logic for back to previous page : create new func or change logic for current func
+        - create sort by price or other property -
+        - fix search (bmw) -

         - change price buidl filter +
         - change forget message id logic +